 About the Event

-Distinguished Professor David Korevaar is Chair of the Roser Piano & Keyboard Program and is the Peter & Helen Weil Professor of Piano at the CU Boulder's College of Music.
-He also has been honored by the University as a Distinguished Research Lecturer, a first in the College of Music.
+Distinguished Professor David Korevaar is the Chair of the Roser Piano & Keyboard Program and the Peter & Helen Weil Professor of Piano at the CU Boulder's College of Music.

 Since his New York debut at Town Hall in 1985, Korevaar has performed in many roles, as solo recitalist, as soloist with orchestra, as chamber musician and collaborator, as well as (more recently) expanding into the world of theater and dance.
 He has performed throughout the United States, and he is heard frequently in his home state of Colorado.
 Internationally, he has performed at London’s Wigmore Hall and around Europe from Riga, Latvia, to Heidelberg, Germany.
 He is a frequent visitor to Japan, performing and teaching.
 He has also performed and taught in Central Asia under the auspices of the U.S. State Department’s Cultural Envoy program.
 In May 2016, Korevaar spent two weeks teaching at the Afghanistan National Institute of Music in Kabul.

 During the early part of the COVID-19 pandemic, while in quarantine, Korevaar recorded all of Beethoven’s 32 sonatas at his home in Longmont.
 It was a monumental effort, which he completed in 41 days.
 They are posted on his YouTube channel.
 “It’s wonderful I get to share this.
 Instead of sitting at home and practicing these pieces, I can put them online and share them with the community.”
 “As performers, we miss the direct contact with an audience in a hall,” Korevaar said.
 “A concert is a religious experience, bringing people together for a reason at the same time.
 There is no substitute for that.”
 He believes “performing is an act of generosity” and wants to share the joy of music.

 About the Series